toledy/spotify/advanced_models.md

 - Bagging Regressor
 - Extra Trees Regressor

-4) **Model Summary**: after fitting all the models, we will present 3 summary tables based on training score, test score and qualitative metrics for the models
+4) **Model Summary**: After fitting all the models, we will present 3 summary tables based on training score, test score and qualitative metrics for the models

-5) **Cross Validation**: based on the summary, we will further fine-tune the parameters on the best model by cross validation
+5) **Cross Validation**: Based on the summary, we will further fine-tune the parameters on the best model using cross validation